-On June 9, 2017, the Company entered into two separate option agreements to acquire the road accessible RC Gold project, including the RC, Bee and Bop claim groups.
+On June 13, 2017, the Company announced that it had acquired an option on the road accessible RC Gold project, including the RC, Bee and Bop claim groups, through two separate agreements.
 The project is located in the Clear Creek district in the heart of the Yukon's Tintina Gold Belt.
 RC Gold lies at the headwaters of Clear Creek, one of the Yukon's prolific placer gold creeks.
 It adjoins StrikePoint Gold's Mahtin Project on the east and Victoria Gold's Clear Creek project on the west.
 The target at RC Gold is an Intrusion Related Gold deposit such as Victoria Gold's Eagle Gold, Golden Predator's Brewery Creek, and Kinross Gold's Fort Knox in Alaska.